How to Contribute

 Identify a workflow that has a good potential of reuse among other organisations, and that can be mostly automated.

-Do it.
+Create the pipeline.
 Write or adapt the code, write the yml script description files, the pipeline metadata.
 This step should be in constant collaboration with the GEO BON team and the stakeholders, using an incremental development approach.
 A illustration of this is to build a minimal working pipeline with that provides a useful product, maybe not the desired end-result.
 Validate it, then plan and implement the rest of a minimal “happy” path until the desired end-result.
 Validate it, then add options to cover alternate cases, more customizable, etc. in subsequent iterations.
 The benefits of this approach include to being on target with the stakeholder’s expectations, benefiting the most from GEO BON’s expertise, and ensuring that there is something working and publishable even if not all planned features were implemented.

 Open a pull request to the BON in a Box pipelines repository.
-The pull request will be peer-reviewed for it’s scientific rigor, it’s reusability, and the quality of the documentation.
+The pull request will be peer-reviewed for it’s scientific rigor, it’s reusibility, and the quality of the documentation.
 While you are waiting, why not contribute by reviewing someone else’s contribution?

 Make the necessary corrections.